symfony/symfony-docs/components/asset/introduction.rst

     echo $package->getUrl('/logo.png');
     // result: //static.example.com/images/logo.png?v1

-This is useful because assets will automatically be requested via https if a visitor is viewing your site in https.
+This is useful because assets will automatically be requested via HTTPS if a visitor is viewing your site in https.
 Just make sure that your CDN host supports https.